Florida Drug Possession Laws

 - Possession with the Intent to Distribute

 - Drug Possession Defenses

-Get a Free Legal Evaluation of Your Drug Possession Case
+Get a Free Initial Review of Your Drug Possession Case

 Although medical marijuana is legal in Florida, possession of the herb without a valid license (or possession of any other controlled substance) still carries a heavy penalty upon conviction.
 If you are charged with a drug possession crime, you may need the help of an attorney.
-Get a legal evaluation of your case from a local attorney today, for free.
+Get a free initial legal evaluation of your case from a local attorney today.